loclahost/phrases-editor/README.md

 ## Release notes

 ### 2.2.4
-* Fix: Sort initializers according to the two first letters in the key to avoid merge conflicts in the generated file
+* Fix: Sort initializers according to the two first letters in the key to avoid merge conflicts in the generated file.
+This changes the internal format of the generated file so make sure your entire team bumps to this version at the same time.
 * Fix: Wait for data to be saved before rerendering/reloading the GUI.
 This solves some strange search related bugs where new translations could no longer be found after save.

 ### 2.2.3